-The theme parks to visit on day tours from Paris
+Theme Parks to visit on Day Tours from Paris

 Located about 40 kilometers East of Paris, this Disney park will delight the young and the old alike.

 This 4800-hectare site actually houses two distinct parks: the Disney Historical Park and the Studio Park.
 Each of the two parks offers a different experience and unique rides.

 Disney is a master at creating an atmosphere – it is really a magical and enchanting world that awaits you in its parks.
 Say hello to all your favorite Disney characters for me and don’t forget to reserve a restaurant if you plan on dining at one of the restaurants at Disneyland Paris, especially the fancy ones.

 How to prepare your train trips from Paris to Disneyland

 - As in all Disney parks around the world, get ready for long queues!